tzvisor/ltzvisor/README.md

 ------------

 LTZVisor is a lightweight TrustZone-assisted hypervisor.
-It allows the consolidation of two virtual machines (VMs), running in each virtual world supported by TrustZone-enabled processors.
-The secure world tipically is used for running a small TCB size VM, while the non-secure world
+It allows the consolidation of two virtual machines (VMs), running each oh them in an independent virtual world supported by TrustZone-enabled processors.
+The secure world tipically is used for running a small TCB size VM, while the non-secure world is used for running a rich environment.

-For the Cortex-A series a tipical configuration includes running a RTOS as secure VM side by side with a GPOS as non-secure VM.
+For the Cortex-A series a tipical configuration includes running a RTOS as secure VM and a GPOS as non-secure VM.
 For the new generation Cortex-M microcontrollers it can be used for running a bare metal application or a lightweight RTOS as secure VM side by side with a RTOS or an embedded OS for IoT as non-secure VM.

 NOTE: This is work in progress!
 Don't expect things to be complete.
 Use at your own risk

 Community Resources